 Operating Budget

 The fare recovery ratio is the revenue received from fares and passes divided by total operational expenses, excluding expenses due to debt.
 This measures how much of the cost of providing transit services is paid directly by MBTA riders.
-The FY22 fare recovery ratio was 19 percent, a noticeable increase from 10.2 percent in FY21 but still significantly lower than 33.5 percent in FY20 and 42.7 percent in FY19 before the pandemic.
+The FY23 fare recovery ratio was 21 percent, a small increase from 19 percent in FY22 but still significantly lower than 34 percent in FY20 and 43 percent in FY19 before the pandemic.

 Total expenses (not including capital spending) encompass wages and benefits for employees, materials and services involved in providing transit service, contracted transit services like commuter rail and the RIDE, other operating expenses, and debt service.
-Total expenses grew 2.3 percent from FY21 to $2.21 billion in FY22, while operating expenses grew 5.5 percent.
-Total expenses in the FY23 budget are $2.55 billion, an increase of 8 percent above the FY22 budget baseline.
+Total expenses grew 5.2 percent from FY22 to $2.32 billion in FY23, while operating expenses grew 5.6 percent from FY22 to $1.83 billion in FY23.
+This increase is within budget estimates; in FY22, it was estimated that total expenses would be $2.55 billion when building the FY23 budget.

 The closing balance for the operating budget is defined as total expenses subtracted from total revenues.
-The closing balance in FY22 was $816 million, which was achieved with the assistance of $842M in one-time federal relief funding.
+The closing balance in FY23 was $13.9 million, which was a 98.3% drop from $816.2 million in FY22.
+This dramatic change was due to the fact that in FY22, MBTA received $842M in one-time federal relief funding through the CARES Act and other COVID-19 relief programs, which were no longer available in FY23 and will not be available again moving forward.

 Capital Projects